 - Ensure that important pieces of code undergo code review, including SECURITY-related peer review by those who understand what that means.
 Sometimes this can be partially performed through automated code review tools, but they should not be relied upon for 100% of the review.

 - Findings with security implications (this is subjective, but generally speaking, if the vulnerability allows for unauthorized access or privilege escalation, that would be a bad thing) should be corrected and reviewed.
 This should also include a lessons learned phase to ensure that the person who wrote the code understands the weakness so they can learn from this.

 Flip the breaker – test!!!
-Just like you would test all systems before you occupy your new home, a new application should be tested extensively before moving into production.
+Like you would test all systems before you occupy your new home, you should test a new application extensively before moving into production.

 - Security testing should include, at a minimum, and to the extent it applies, a network-layer and application-layer penetration testing.